 Fulton Street Cemetery

-Much of Fulton Street Cemetery is plotted with “agricultural geometry with rows of plots like crops,” states Dilley, a nod to the fact that the cemetery was developed by farmers.
-Most of the early grave markers face westward, a common end-of-life custom in which the deceased to "faces" the rising sun.
+This cemetery was developed by farmers and much of it is plotted in rows like crops.
+Most of the early grave markers face westward, a common end-of-life custom in which the deceased "faces" the rising sun.
 The white marble and granite headstones are modest, but you will find some tall headstones and monuments throughout the site.

 Oakgrove Cemetery

 Oakgrove Cemetery is the second-oldest burial site in Grand Rapids, and also the smallest in the city.
-This burial ground, which opened in 1839, is nestled between the hubbub of 28th Street and Kalamazoo Avenue.
-Oakgrove was first known as “Paris Township Cemetery,” says Dilley, as it was a country graveyard for township residents, most of whom were farmers.
+Opened in 1839, it is nestled between the hubbub of 28th Street and Kalamazoo Avenue.
+First known as “Paris Township Cemetery,” Oakgrove was a country graveyard for township residents, most of whom were farmers.
 The first person buried at this cemetery was a two-year-old baby, Harriet M. Guild, daughter of the Daniel Guild, one of the township’s earliest landowners.
-Plotted geometrically in neat little rows, this graveyard is very modest.
-“You won’t find ornate and elaborate markers here.
-The people who were first buried in Oakgrove were modest and didn’t have the means to put up an elaborate memorial,” Dilley said.
+Plotted geometrically in neat little rows, this graveyard is very modest and devoid of ornate and elaborate markers.

 Fairplains Cemetery

-Fairplains Cemetery, originally Mt.
+Fairplains Cemetery, originally known as Mt.
 Pleasant Burial Grounds, was established in 1851.
 It was renamed “Fairplains” in 1872.
-This cemetery, operated and managed by Forest Tucker and Erastus Knap, first officers of the Fairplains Burial Association, was a source for income and allowed for the development of “much-needed municipal burial space without imposing the costs of the enterprise upon a municipality,” according to Dilley’s book The Art of Memory: Historic Cemeteries of Grand Rapids, Michigan.
+Operated and managed by Forest Tucker and Erastus Knap, first officers of the Fairplains Burial Association, it was a source for income and allowed for the development of “much-needed municipal burial space without imposing the costs of the enterprise upon a municipality,” according to the book The Art of Memory: Historic Cemeteries of Grand Rapids, Michigan by the late author and local historian Thomas Dilley.
 In 1940, the city of Grand Rapids took over the cemetery as they had the resources to manage the public lot.

 Oakhill Cemetery is filled with grand mausoleums and monuments.